 - 1. Contact your network administrator to obtain valid TCP/IP settings. - 2.
-If you are configuring multiple unconfigured Management Cards, obtain the MAC address of each one to identify it when the Wizard discovers it.
-(The Wizard displays the MAC address on the screen on which you then enter the TCP/IP settings.) - The MAC address is on a label on the bottom of the Management Card.
-You can also obtain the MAC address from the Quality Assurance slip that came with the Management Card.
+If you are configuring multiple unconfigured NMCs or network-enabled devices, obtain the MAC address of each one to identify it when the Wizard discovers it.
+(The Wizard displays the MAC address on the screen on which you then enter the TCP/IP settings.) - For an NMC that you install, the MAC address is on a label on the bottom of the card. - For a network-enabled device (with an embedded NMC), the MAC address is on a label on the device. - You can also obtain the MAC address from the Quality Assurance slip that came with the NMC or device.

 Run the Wizard to perform the configuration.
-To discover and configure the unconfigured Management Cards over the network:
+To discover and configure the unconfigured NMCs or network-enabled devices over the network:

 - 1. From the Start menu, launch the Wizard.
-The Wizard detects the first Management Card that is not configured. - 2.
+The Wizard detects the first NMC or network-enabled device that is not configured. - 2.
 Select Remotely (over the network), and click Next >. - 3.
-Enter the system IP, subnet mask, and default gateway for the Management Card identified by the MAC address.
-Click Next >. - On the Transmit Current Settings Remotely screen, if you check-mark Start a Web browser when finished, the default Web browser connects to the Management Card after the Wizard transmits the settings. - 4.
-Click Finish to transmit the settings.
+Enter the system IP, subnet mask, and default gateway for the NMC or device identified by the MAC address.
+Click Next >.

+On the Transmit Current Settings Remotely screen, if you check-mark Start a Web browser when finished, the default Web browser connects to the NMC or device after the Wizard transmits the settings.

+- 4. Click Finish to transmit the settings.
 If the IP address you entered is in use on the network, the Wizard prompts you to enter an IP address that is not in use.
 Enter a correct IP address, and click Finish. - 5.
-If the Wizard finds another unconfigured Management Card, it displays the screen to enter TCP/ IP settings.
-Repeat this procedure beginning at step 3, or to skip the Management Card whose MAC address is currently displayed, click Cancel.
+If the Wizard finds another unconfigured NMC or device, it displays the screen to enter TCP/IP settings.
+Repeat this procedure beginning at step 3, or to skip the NMC or device whose MAC address is currently displayed, click Cancel.